YutingGu/Chest_XRay_/README.md

 The data used for this project includes image data and label data.
 Since image data have not been uploaded to GitHub, we need a further step to download the image data to HPC.
 - Run all cells in [Dataset_Download.ipynb](Dataset_Download.ipynb) to download the dataset.
 <br />
 Dataset will be downloaded under the the folder `Dataset/images/`.
-All files end with `.tar.gz.` can be deleted after running all cells to save space. *Please make sure in your [.gitignore](.gitignore) file, `Dataset/images/` is included to avoid uploading the whole dataset*
+All files end with `.tar.gz.` can be deleted after running all cells to save space.
+<br />*Please make sure in your [.gitignore](.gitignore) file, `Dataset/images/` is included to avoid uploading the whole dataset*

 ## Folder Explanation
 ### The 'Dataset' folder